Domestic Dreamboat

 Instructions

-• Toss shredded zucchini with ½ teaspoon of the salt in a colander.
-Let sit in sink for 10 minutes.
+2. Toss shredded zucchini with ½ teaspoon of the salt in a colander.
+Let it sit in the sink for 10 minutes.

-• Melt 4 Tablespoons of the butter in a small skillet over medium heat.
+3. Melt 4 Tablespoons of the butter in a small skillet over medium heat.
 Continue to cook, stirring often until fragrant and golden brown.
-Transfer to a heat proof bowl or measuring cup to cool completely (put it in the fridge or freezer to cool it quickly).
+Transfer to a heat-proof bowl or measuring cup to cool completely (put it in the fridge or freezer to cool it quickly).

-• Whisk together the oats, all purpose flour, whole wheat flour, baking soda, baking powder and ½ teaspoon of salt in a medium bowl.
+4. Whisk together 1 cup rolled oats, 1 cup all-purpose flour, ½ cup whole wheat flour, 1 teaspoon baking powder, ½ teaspoon baking soda, and ½ teaspoon of salt in a medium bowl.
 Set aside.

-• Cream together the 4 Tablespoons of softened butter, the cooled browned butter and the granulated sugar on medium high speed of a stand mixer, about 3-5 minutes, until light and fluffy.
-Add the vanilla and egg and continue mixing for 2-3 more minutes.
+5. Cream together the remaining 4 Tablespoons of softened butter, the cooled browned butter, and ¾ cup granulated sugar on medium-high speed of a stand mixer, about 3-5 minutes, until light and fluffy.
+Add 1 large egg and 1 teaspoon vanilla extract and continue mixing for 2-3 more minutes.

 Nutrition